Skip to content

 List of access tokens, default empty.

-Defines tokens that are used to access private resources.
+Defines tokens that are used by nixbuild.net to access private resources on your behalf.
 This works much in the same way as the identically named Nix setting.

-Currently, the only kind of token supported is Cachix per-cache auth tokens.
-These are used when uploading store paths directly from nixbuild.net to Cachix (see the caches setting), or when using private Cachix caches as substituters.
+Used when uploading store paths directly from nixbuild.net to Cachix (see the caches setting), or when using private Cachix caches as substituters.
+Only Cachix per-cache auth tokens are supported, not personal auth tokens (see the Cachix documentation for more information).

 The format used for storing Cachix auth tokens in the access-tokens setting is cachix://<CACHE>=<ACCESS>:<TOKEN>.
 ACCESS is either READ (for read-only tokens) or WRITE (for tokens with write permissions).
 For uploading (caches), a token with write access must be added.
 For substitution (substituters), read or write tokens can be used.
 You can add different write and read tokens for the same Cachix cache if you like.